BradHutchings/Mmojo-Server-v2/docs/001-Table-of-Contents.md

 ### [400.
 Build Mmojo Server](400-Build-Mmojo-Server.md)
 Build Mmojo Server executables.

 - [401.
-Update Local Mmojo Server Repo](401-Update-Local-Mmojo-Server-Repo.md) - Make sure you have the latest instructions and scripts.
+Update Environment](401-Update-Environment.md) - Make sure you have the latest instructions and scripts.
 - [402.
 Prepare to Build](402-Prepare-to-Build.md) - Clone llama.cpp repo, fix some things, and copy some things.
 - [403.
 Build Debug](403-Build-Debug.md) - Build an unoptimized `mmojo-server` for the CPU of the build environment platformm that can be used to test features and changes.
 - [404.
 Build APE](404-Build-APE.md) - Build `mmojo-server-ape` as an Actually Portable Executable (APE) with Cosmopolitan.